Larotrectinib (Vitrakvi®)

 How larotrectinib is given

-Taking larotrectinib capsules
+Taking larotrectinib

-You usually take larotrectinib capsules twice a day.
-Try to take them at the same time each day.
-You can take them with or without food.
-Swallow the capsules whole with water.
-Do not chew, break or crush them.
+You take larotrectinib twice a day.
+Try to take the capsules or liquid at the same time each day.
+You can take larotrectinib with or without food.
+Swallow the capsules whole with a glass of water.
+Do not chew, open or crush them.
+Measure the liquid in a syringe to get the right dose.

-Other things to remember about your capsules:
+Other things to remember about your liquid or capsules:

-• Keep them in the original package and at room temperature, away from heat and direct sunlight.
+• Keep the capsules in the original package and at room temperature, away from moisture, heat and direct sunlight.

-• If you are sick (vomit) just after taking the capsules, do not take another dose.
-Take your next dose at the usual time.
+• If you are sick just after taking the liquid or capsules, contact the hospital.
+Do not take another dose.

-• If your treatment is stopped, return any unused capsules to the pharmacist.
+• If your treatment is stopped, return any unused liquid or capsules to the pharmacist.

 About side effects